MM+RTTW Connecting N1MM logger to real-time logging This project is not yet available for consumption... but it is mostly working Requirements

 thousand files will normally be moved!).
 MM+RTTW is designed to survive

-C:/Users/<yourlogin>/Documents/N1MM Logger+/Databases/TransactionLogFiles/ We'll be looking for .TRN files that are generate by N1MM+ as it progresses with stations worked.
+C:/Users/<yourlogin>/Documents/N1MM Logger+/Databases/TransactionLogFiles/ We'll be looking for .TRN files that are generated by N1MM Logger+ as it progresses with stations worked.

 --- More, more, more.... include phpinfo testing, etc.....
 OK.